klavinslab/aquaverse/docs/installation/getting-aquarium.md

     Aquarium Releases
 </a>
 ,
-take note of the latest tag number (e.g., v2.7.2), and then checkout the branch for that patch level For instance, if the desired tag is `v2.7.2` run the commands
+take note of the latest tag number (e.g., v2.7.2), and then checkout the branch for that patch level.
+For instance, if the desired tag is `v2.7.2` run the commands

 ```bash